mehampson/grad-assignment/index.md

 of course, you can't rely on it at all if you're providing end-users with an API.

 The second approach is to define your validation in MongoDB itself.
-MongoDB does offer similar functionality by letting you define a JSON schema for a collection if you choose.
-This might be a better place to put your validation than Mongoose in cases where your app is just one of several sources pushing data into the DB, especially if you don't have control over all the others.
+MongoDB does offer similar functionality by letting you define [validation rules](https://www.mongodb.com/docs/manual/core/schema-validation/) for a collection if you choose.
+This might be a better place to put your validation logic than Mongoose in cases where your app is just one of several sources pushing data into the DB, especially if you don't have control over all the others.
 (Though if you have control over the DB but not all the apps that have write permissions on it, you're probably